Only 616 pages left on your journey to becoming a rock star!

 WHAT REALLY CHANGED IN THE PAST FEW DECADES IS THE QUALITY OF MUSIC, WHICH IS AT AN ALL-TIME LOW TODAY.

 You’ll soon learn that today’s music is so boring and irrelevant that buying music doesn’t really make sense anymore.
-And that’s the number one problem of the music industry.
+And that’s the number one problem the music industry currently has.

 The decline of music quality, visualized using both song entries and song positions from the Rolling Stone Magazine's Top 500 Songs Of All Time (published in 2004, updated in 2010).